StackStorm-Exchange/stackstorm-st2/README.md

   datastore.
 * ``kv.set_object`` - Serialize and store object in a datastore.
 Note: object is serialized as JSON.
+* ``kv.grep_object`` - Find datastore items which name matches the provided query amd deserialize their values from JSON serialized objects.

 Note: ``kv.set`` and ``kv.get`` actions support compressing value before storing it in a datastore and decompressing it when retrieving it from